 |Total and per person solid waste recycled||

-|Litter items per 1000 m2||
+|Litter items per 1,000 m2||

 Public recognition of the impacts that waste and littering can have on the community, the environment and the economy has increased.
 Poorly run waste management facilities can cause leachate, dust, offensive odours and noise.
-Littering and illegal dumping can reduce the amenity of public spaces, harm plants and animals, and be expensive for councils, state government and private land holders to clean up.
+Littering and illegal dumping reduce the amenity of public spaces, harm plants and animals and are expensive for councils, state government and private landholders to clean up.

-- Poor waste disposal, especially of hazardous wastes, can result in harmful chemicals leaching into soil, groundwater and surface water, becoming a risk to human health and the environment.
+Poor waste disposal, especially of hazardous wastes, can result in harmful chemicals leaching into the soil, groundwater and surface water and becoming a risk to human health and the environment.
 Poor waste management practices may result in a loss of valuable resources from the productive economy.

 Status and Trends